foreverphoenix/the-phoenix-flavour/content/tpf/initial-setup/ini-files.md

 - Set **Resolution** to the correct value for your monitor.
 - Make sure to check **Recommended Tweaks**.
 - **BethINI** presets should be toggled automatically.
-- Select the **Medium** preset.
+- Select the **High** preset.
 - Disable both **VSYNC** and **Lock Frame Rate**.

-> Vanilla VSYNC and frame lock are not optimal so both will be handled by mods later on.
-As for the selection of the **Medium** preset, I recommend it because it's a good balance between graphic fidelity and performance.
-Many of the settings can and will be changed to improve visuals but as a baseline, **Medium** is perfect.
+> VSYNC and frame cap will be enforced by a mod later on.

 ![BethINI Basic](/Pictures/tpf/initial-setup/bethini-basic.png)